scorecartsco/Android-yolov8DetectionLibrary/README.md

    imageDetectionView.setImageFromAssets("image.jpg")
    ```

+## Android Device requirement

+- Android version 19(Kitkat) and later
+- RAM 2 GB and more
+- ARM Processor recommended or x86 processor can also be fine
+- GPU recommended (but not mandatory)

 ## Documentation

 For detailed documentation on each class and method, refer to the source code or generated documentation.